spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Tax

-The [Tax](/docs/pbc/all/tax-management/tax-management.html) feature allows you to define taxes for the items you sell.
+The [Tax](/docs/pbc/all/tax-management/tax-management.html) feature lets you define taxes for the items you sell.
 The feature is represented by two entities: tax rates and tax sets.

 ### Tax module: reference information